khimo/khimo.github.io/bli-guides/_help_drivers/Atlona-OmniStream.md

 ## v0.1
  - First release supporting the integration of the Atlona OmniStream Encoders and Decoders with the BLI.
 ## v0.2
- - Fixed issues with connection, resource states.
+ - Fixed issues with connection.
 Added possibility of more than one outputs in decoder.
+## v0.3
+ - Fixed bug in resource state, added Keep Alive functionality.